sshilko/moar/_posts/2015-06-10-MongoDB-php.md

   of data, is not in any scenario a silver bullet solution, and would probably *best fit is where u dont need write-safe* operations like some logs collecting or IoT/Sensors, non-critical solution for distributing or sharing content that is durably stored elsewhere, or other processed data that can be easily reproduced.

+> When inserts, updates and deletes have a weak write concern, write operations return quickly.
+In some failure cases, write operations issued with weak write concerns may not persist.
+[MongoDB: Write Concern](http://docs.mongodb.org/v2.6/core/write-concern/)

-* Continuing using the MongoDB and will surely use the wiredTiger soon
+* I'am continuing using/evaluating the MongoDB and will surely try out the wiredTiger engine soon